-- 2.2.1.
-The Marshall University Information Technology Resources were funded and developed for the sole purpose of promoting and supporting the mission of the University. - 2.2.2.
+- 11.1.
+The Marshall University Information Technology Resources were funded and developed for the sole purpose of promoting and supporting the mission of the University. - 2.4.1.
+The Marshall University Information Technology Resources were funded and developed for the sole purpose of promoting and supporting the mission of the University.
+However, Marshall University Information Technology Resources may be used to provide technology services to Marshall University affiliates that align with the University's mission. - 2.2.1.2.4.2.
 Authorized users of the Marshall University Information Technology Resources, or University sponsored remote resources, are those individuals who have been granted a username and password.
-The username and password combination is the users' identity and authorization to access and use the components of the Marshall University Information Technology Resources for which they are specifically authorized. - 2.2.3.
-Authorized users will abide by institutional policies along with applicable local, state and federal regulations. - 2.2.4.
+The username and password combination isare the users' identity and authorization to access and use the components of the Marshall University Information Technology Resources for which they are specifically authorized.
+Additionally, all users must have access to a secondary device, such as a mobile device or hardware token to support an additional form of identity.
+If a mobile device is unavailable, a hardware token will be made available to a user to ensure security of the user's account. - 2.2.2.4.3.
+Authorized users will abide by institutional policies along with applicable local, state, and federal regulations. - 2.2.3.2.4.4.
 The resources of the Marshall University Information Technology Resources are finite and shared.
 Appropriate and responsible use of these resources must be consistent with the common good.
-These resources may NOT be used for individual gain or personal profit-making purposes. - 2.2.5.
-The University reserves the right to limit access to the Marshall University Information Technology Resources when investigating cases of suspected abuse or when violations have occurred. - 2.2.6.
+These resources may NOT be used for individual gain or personal profit-making purposes. - 2.2.4.2.4.5.
+The University reserves the right to limit access to the Marshall University Information Technology Resources when investigating cases of suspected abuse, account compromise, or when violations have occurred.
+This may include temporarily disabling or suspending accounts until the issue is resolved. - 2.2.5.2.4.6.
 The University does not monitor or generally restrict the content of material stored on or transferred through the components of the Information Technology Resources.
-Use of the Information Technology Resources is a privilege, therefore the University reserves the right to restrict or deny usage of the Information Technology Resources when such usage does not promote or support the mission of the University. - 2.2.7.
-Users must adhere to the ethical standards governing copyright, software licensing, and intellectual property as explained in the administrative procedure ITP-1.
-Marshall University Copyright Procedure. - 2.2.8.
-Web pages hosted on university resources may NOT contain the official Marshall University logo unless it is according to the University Communications Branding guidelines. - 2.2.9.
-"Mass Mailings" are excessive, unauthorized, and frivolous mailings of two hundred or more identical or nearly identical pieces of electronic communication sent by a user or users to other email or voice recipients and not allowed without approval.
-The details for approval are found in MUBOG IT-3 Electronic Communications Policy. - 2.2.10.
-Unauthorized scanning of ports, computers and networks is prohibited; - 2.2.11.
-Unauthorized attempts to circumvent data protection schemes or uncover security vulnerabilities;
+Use of the Information Technology Resources is a privilege;; therefore therefore, the University reserves the right to restrict or deny usage of the Information Technology Resources when such usage does not promote or support the mission of the University. - 2.4.7.
+Users must adhere to the ethical standards governing copyright, software licensing, and intellectual propertyas explained in the administrative procedure ITP-1.
+Marshall University Copyright Procedure.